What is Sanity Testing in Software Testing & How to Do It?

 Before explaining the particular aspects of sanity testing, let us differentiate it from some other test methodologies that confuse when using them.

 Smoke Testing: Frequently mixed with sanity testing, this type of testing verifies if the essential functions from functionalities of an application run right.
 Smoke tests include most of the functionality, to make sure that the application is stable enough for further testing.
+You can explore more about smoke testing to see how it acts as an initial check before detailed regression or sanity testing begins.
 By comparison, sanity tests are looking at areas which have been Modified.

 Regression Testing: This is a complete assessment of the application to confirm that new code changes did not break any existing functionality.
 It is a more focused type of testing and only covers a few areas affected by recent changes.
 Regression tests the whole application whereas sanity focuses on essential functionality after some changes.